Skip to content

 huart_.Init.OverSampling = UART_OVERSAMPLING_16;

-Baud Rate Error: Why "Correct Configuration" Sometimes Still Produces Garbled Text
+Baud Rate Error: Why "Correct Configuration" Still Results in Garbage

-Ideally, the receiver's and transmitter's baud rates are perfectly identical.
-But in reality, the baud rate is derived by dividing the system clock, and the divisor can only be an integer.
-If your system clock is 64 MHz (as configured in our code) and you want to generate 115200 baud:
+Ideally, the receiver and transmitter baud rates are identical.
+In reality, however, the baud rate is derived by dividing the system clock, and division can only result in integer values.
+If your system clock is 64 MHz (our configuration), and you want to generate 115200 baud:

 text